salesforcecli/plugin-data/NewTreeCommandsPlan.md

 1. tighten schema to remove the `object` part of `files`, and remove `saveRefs` and `resolveRefs`
 1. check messages for unused messages
 1. remove the `beta` alias from `import|export`
+1. update the pinned issue to reflect these changes